valdemarburbo/reading-notes/README.md

 # Introduction

-Hi, I'm Val and this is my reading notes page for Full-Stack MERN course with TechEducators.
+Hi!
+I'm Val and this is my reading notes page for Full-Stack MERN course with TechEducators.

 Some of the things I like: